jchen6727/fanova/doc_src/manual.rst

 Advanced
 --------

-If you want the Fanova only a certain quantiles (let's say between 10% and 25%) of the data you can call it by:
+If you want the fANOVA only a certain quantiles (let's say between 10% and 25%) of the data you can call it by:

 	>>> f = fANOVA(X,Y)
 	>>> f.set_cutoffs(quantile=(10, 25))